 - Leverages Mastercard’s payment data: Using the network effect, Ekata can help you spot suspicious transactions before they turn into a chargeback request.

 - Graph visualization: If you suffer from multi-accounting or bonus abuse issues, spotting customer connections with Ekata’s Identity Graph product could help.

 - US-centric: Although Ekata’s data on emerging markets is increasing, it is better suited to ecommerce companies based in North America.

 Partner with SEON to reduce fraud rates at your store with industry presets, real-time data enrichment, whitebox machine learning, and an intuitive admin panel.

 Why Invest in Extra Ecommerce Fraud Prevention Software?

 Juniper Research forecasts a loss of $50.5 billion to ecommerce fraud by 2024.
 Every projection and all available data agree that ecommerce companies of all sizes are routine targets for fraudsters these days.
-Even when they are not looking to defraud you but instead just use a stolen card, it’s still merchants who will bear the brunt of it, as they will likely be asked for a chargeback by the legitimate cardholder.
+Even when criminals aren’t looking to defraud you but instead use a stolen card, it’s still merchants who bear the brunt of it, through chargeback requests from legitimate cardholders.

-Ecommerce fraud prevention is the solution, but how exactly?
-A handful of ways in which the technology can help include the below:
+Ecommerce fraud prevention is the solution, thanks to a handful of ways in which the technology can help: